tokenring-ai/database/README.md

   displayName: "Database/showSchema",
   description: "Shows the 'CREATE TABLE' statements (or equivalent) for all tables in the specified database.",
   inputSchema: {
-    databaseName: string  // Required: The name of the database },
+    databaseName: z.string().describe("The name of the database for which to show the schema.")
+  },
-  requiredContextHandlers: ["available-databases"]
+  requiredContextHandlers: ["available-databases"],
+  execute: (params, agent) => Promise<TokenRingToolJSONResult>
 }
 ```